We are often known as the church bridge between Protestantism and Roman Catholicism.

 In the pew you will find a red book called Book of Common Prayer which contains our liturgy or form of worship we use.
 You will find a blue book called THE HYMNAL which contains our hymns.

 You may wonder when to sit, or stand, or kneel.
 The general rule is to stand to sing, our affirmation of faith in the Creed, and the reading of the Gospel.
 We sit during readings from the Bible and the sermon.
-We kneel for the Eucharistic prayer following the singing of the Sanctus to show our gratefulness to God for accepting us as children or as an act of humility before God.
+We kneel for the confessional prayer and Eucharistic prayer following the singing of the Sanctus to show our gratefulness to God for accepting us as children or as an act of humility before God.
 This is especially done during the Eucharistic Prayer and the closing prayer before the Benediction+.

 When you visit an Episcopalian church, you will be respected and a welcomed guest.
 The Anglican worldwide church is the largest Protestant church with over 85,000,000 baptized and confirmed members.